 - Barceloneta

-Accommodation: For convenience sake, book accommodation near Placa Catalunya.
+Accommodation: For convenience’s sake, book accommodation near Placa Catalunya.
 There are plenty of hotels and hostels in Barcelona.
-We really like Catalonia Bar hotel and One Paralelo hostel.
+We really like Catalonia Born Hotel and One Paralelo Hostel.
 Both offer both dorm and private rooms.

 Day 2: Zaragoza

-On day 2 of your 5 days in Spain, eat breakfast at one of the many cafés in the tourist area before making your way to Zaragoza.
-Remember to book your train ticket in advance, if travelling by rail.
-The train takes under 2 hours compared to a 3 hour drive, or longer bus ride.
+On day two of your 5 days in Spain, eat breakfast at one of the many cafés in the tourist area before making your way to Zaragoza.
+Remember to book your train ticket in advance if traveling by rail.
+The train takes under 2 hours compared to a 3-hour drive or longer bus ride.

 Things to do: